whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    1. Move to workspace from another workspace

 * [ ] Exporting - ZIP
-1. Launch a Tale that you own
+1. View a Tale that you own
 1. Navigate to Run
 1. Click the `...` dropdown
 1. Select `Export as Zip`